garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

 (Bout time I got down one time)
 One nation and we're on the move
 Nothin can stop us now
-One nation under a groove (Ooh yeah)
+One nation under a groove (Oh yeah)
-Gettin down just for the funk of it (Ooh yeah)
+Gettin down just for the funk of it (Oh yeah)
 One nation and we're on the move
 Nothin can stop us now
 One nation under a groove